andresgciamtez/ppno/README.md

 SciPy v1.2 (www.scipy.org/) and PYGMO (https://esa.github.io/pagmo2/)

 # PURPOSE
-The program optimizes the pipe diameters of a pressure pipes network defined by an Epanet2 model.
+The program optimizes the pipe diameters of a pressure pipes network defined by an Epanet v2 model (https://www.epa.gov/water-research/epanet).
 The result is the selection of the necessary diameters (roughness also is consider) to meet the minimum pressure requirements in the specified nodes of the network.

 # RUN
 Type: